 - Non-academic documents – documents required by the program you are applying for, such as Career Investigation Reports, proof of residency, vaccine records, etc.

 - English Language Proficiency (ELP) – documentation required as proof of English language proficiency

 - Disclosure of Personal Information (FOIP) – documentation regarding the sharing of personal information about your application

 1. High school or upgrading courses in progress

 - Applicants attending high school in Alberta: NAIT will order final transcripts in February and July.

 - Applicants attending high school in another Canadian province: Mail final transcripts to NAIT by the deadline on the MyNAIT Portal.

-- Proof of enrolment, progress reports or additional supporting documents may be requested through the MyNAIT Portal.
+- A completed Proof of enrolment form, progress reports or additional supporting documents may be requested through the MyNAIT Portal.
 These documents must be uploaded by the indicated deadline.

 2. Transcripts from Alberta

 If you completed high school in Alberta, NAIT will receive your transcripts from Alberta Education directly.
 However, you should still confirm that your transcripts were successfully received by checking the application checklists in the MyNAIT Portal.
 If NAIT is unable to obtain your Alberta high school transcripts, an error notice will appear as an outstanding checklist on your application.
 You will need to contact Alberta Education to confirm your demographic information.

 3. Transcripts from a Canadian province outside Alberta